meeduse/Samples/README.md

 # Samples
-* IdmDay: A simple train DSL that applies XText and Sirius (https://vimeo.com/552239208).
+* IdmDay: A simple train DSL that applying XText and Sirius (https://vimeo.com/552239208).